 paysage avec prairie, rivière et champ de colza @Roben_david_pixabia libre de droit

 LANDEV - Land property and EnVironmental contracts in agriculture

 Faced with the erosion of biodiversity, public policies have set an ambitious agenda, as illustrated, for example, by France's national biodiversity strategy.
 This strategy sets out a plan for the protection and restoration of ecosystems, with the aim of establishing protected areas covering 30% of the country, including 10% of high-level protection.
-In this context, public environmental policies are reflected in increasingly diverse and sophisticated contractual tools, most of which have a direct or indirect impact on land ownership rights, which need to be documented empirically
+In this context, public environmental policies are reflected in increasingly diverse and sophisticated contractual tools, most of which have a direct or indirect impact on land ownership rights, which need to be documented empirically.

+paysage avec prairie, rivière et champ de colza @Roben_david_pixabia libre de droit